 - He provides wisdom and patience as I strive to nurture my children.

 Do I get it right every time?
-Hardly.
-But, I believe the power that raised Jesus Christ from the dead, is also in me.
+No. But, I believe the power that raised Jesus Christ from the dead, is also in me.
 When I choose to operate in His power and not my own strength, my response to life is beyond my own ability.
 This is the power to live a victorious, resurrected Christian life!